dpnetca/100daysOfCode/README.md

 So this year, along with several fellow members of the [Router Gods](http://routergods.com) user group, I am doing a 100 days of Code bootcamp following this particular Udemy Course: https://www.udemy.com/course/100-days-of-code/

 I intend to use this repository to track my progress.

+I also want to note I am trying to solve the each of the days challenges sticking within the confines of what has been taught so far, and not working ahead using techniques from future lessons.

 ## repl.it
 for the first few days of lessons (possibly the first 15 days?) we are using repl.it for our code.